Q&A with the food revolutionaries behind CocoNutZ

 After lab testing in Singapore – where kecap manis made with our product proved indistinguishable to premium brands – we went into the pilot phase in Brazil before coming to Australia to work on a pilot at Queensland University of Technology in Mackay.
 That helped us design our first factory.

 We had planned to have our first factory up and running in Mossman this year but then the coronavirus happened (more on that below).
 We’re now planning to start full scale manufacturing in the 2021 sugar cane season.

 6. How have we helped you get there?

 We’re a startup, and we’re new to Australia.
 Our focus has been on developing a factory very quickly.
 From an accounting perspective, there’s a lot to come to grips with – tax, payrolls and all the rest.
 It’s daunting.
 Standard Ledger allowed us to outsource all that and get on with everything else.
 This has been invaluable to us.

-There’s also the R&D tax incentive, which Standard Ledger handles for us.
+There’s also R&D tax, which Standard Ledger handles for us.
 It’s an important part of our story – obviously in terms of funding but it’s also part of what makes Australia attractive for us.

 8. Do you have any tips for other startups?